Flooding could follow heavy snow in western New York

 Three sandbagging machines and 176,500 sandbags were among the supplies taken to staging areas.
 Ellen Przepasniak, spokeswoman for the Erie County emergency operations effort, said sandbags would be quickly deployed to cities and towns that report rising waters.

-"Snowmelt is well underway and will continue through Monday.
-It is this snowmelt that will ultimately cause the flooding concerns," the weather service said on its web site.
+Inmates from the Erie County Jail holding center were filling sandbags in a parking lot, as New York city firefighters loaded boats into the backs of pickups and dump trucks.

-"It is warming up already, it's in the 40s right now and based on the temperatures we've been dealing with, it's pretty balmy," Buffalo Mayor Byron Brown told CNN news on Sunday morning.
+National Guard deployed front-end loaders, dump trucks and airfield-grade snow-removal trucks for snow removal, as well as tractor-trailers, 20 high axle vehicles for driving through flood waters, and two helicopters.

-(Additional reporting by Victoria Cavaliere; Writing by Fiona Ortiz; Editing by Andrew Roche)
+(Additional reporting by Victoria Cavaliere; Writing by Fiona Ortiz; Editing by Andrew Roche and Marguerita Choy)